ireneorichie/docs/serving/installing-logging-metrics-traces.md

    ```

 1. Verify that the daemonset installation successfully completes.
 Run the
-   following command to ensure that all the monitoring pods are all `Running`:
+   following command to watch and ensure that all the monitoring pods make it to
+   the `Running` state:

      ```shell
      kubectl get pods --namespace monitoring --watch